-The present study was an attempt to evaluate financial performance of the public sector steel companies in India under liberalized era.
-To determine the financial soundness of these selected companies namely Steel Authority of India Limited and Rastriya Ispat Nigam Limited ratio analysis and descriptive statistics are applied over financial data for a period of twenty years since 1992-93 to 2010-11.
-The study was based on secondary data collected from CMIE database and published annual reports of the concerned companies.
-The available data were analyzed to test the financial health of the companies by using ratio analyses which were broadly selected from four categories such as liquidity, solvency, efficiency and profitability.
-Various descriptive statistical tests like average (Avg), standard deviation (S.D), maximum (Max), minimum (Min) and coefficient of variation (CV) were also applied in the present study.
+This study aims to evaluate the Economical & financial performance and economic viability of public sector steel companies in India in the context of the liberalized economic environment.
+The financial soundness of two major firms-Steel Authority of India Limited (SAIL) and Rashtriya Ispat Nigam Limited (RINL)-is analyzed using financial ratio analysis and descriptive statistics over a 20-year period from 1992-93 to 2010-11.
+The analysis draws on secondary data sourced from the CMIE database and the companies' published financial statements.
+Key financial ratios are examined across four core dimensions: liquidity, solvency, operational efficiency, and profitability, to assess their economic stability and performance.
+In addition, descriptive statistical tools such as the mean (Avg), standard deviation (S.D), maximum (Max), minimum (Min), and coefficient of variation (CV) are utilized to quantify the variability and consistency of the financial indicators, offering insights into the firms' financial health in the liberalized market.

-Keywords: Financial Performance of Public Sector Steel Companies, Liquidity Analysis, Profitability Analysis, Ratio Analysis of Indian Steel Companies
+Keywords: Economical validity, Financial Performance of Public Sector Steel Companies, Liquidity Analysis, Profitability Analysis, Ratio Analysis of Indian Steel Companies